pqvst/multi-app-docker-compose-letsencrypt-nginx-proxy/README.md

         |-------------------------------------------|
 ```

-## Problem:
+## Problem
 You can't include an NGINX proxy in each application becaue then you would have multiple proxies trying to listen on port 80/443.
 You can only have one.

 Unfortunately, docker-compose doesn't have any built in support for "singleton" services that are shared across projects.
-I.e. there's no way to say:

-> Only create this service if it doesn't already exist.
+I.e. there's no way to say: "Only create this service if it doesn't already exist."

 ## Solution
 My solution is to split up the above example into 3 projects and share the same network across all projects.